tgchandu25/RAG-LLM-Financial-QA-Bot/README.md

 This project showcases a complete, production-grade chatbot capable of handling nuanced financial queries using both structured and unstructured data.
 Its hybrid architecture ensures versatility in real-world reporting or investor Q&A scenarios.
 The deployment on Hugging Face enables easy accessibility for demo and testing.

 ---

-## 👨‍💻 Author

-Developed and submitted as part of an internship assessment.
-Project by **TG Chandu**.